blackhonter/blind-blood/README.md

 In Blind Blood, players navigate through a maze-like environment, battling enemies and solving puzzles.
 The game employs a minimalist design with a focus on gameplay mechanics and atmosphere.
 The raycasting technique provides a pseudo-3D experience, reminiscent of early FPS games from the 90s.

 ### Features:

+The game is built using SDL2, and it includes features like:

 - **Retro Graphics**: Classic pixelated textures and sprites.
 - **Raycasting Engine**: Efficient rendering for a nostalgic FPS experience.
 - **Audio Effects**: Immersive sound effects and background music.